 - faulty sensors

-90% of the times, when there’s no gas to the injectors or simply not enough to reach a correct air/fuel ratio, it’s related to the fuel pump.
+90% of the time, when there’s no gas to the injectors or simply not enough to reach a correct air/fuel ratio, it’s related to the fuel pump.
 It’s either faulty or a component included in the fuel pump electrical circuit is not working properly.
-Relays are prone to work intermittently, meaning that it could work when you turn the ignition key but it opens a couple of seconds/minutes later causing the fuel pump and consequently, the engine to stop.
+Relays are prone to work intermittently.
+It could work when you turn the ignition key but it opens a couple of seconds/minutes later causing the fuel pump and consequently, the engine to stop.

 Faulty or clogged injectors could also limit the amount of fuel delivered into the combustion chamber and create misfires, which could, in turn, flood the engine in a jiffy.
 That’s a bit counter-intuitive to think that fuel starvation could create a flooding condition, but it’s still something that could happen.

-And just as with the fuel flooding condition, any malfunctioning sensor can also send a bad reading to the PCM making it think it needs to send less fuel than it actually does, quickly leading to fuel starvation right after the engine is started.
+And just as with the fuel flooding condition, any malfunctioning sensor can also send a bad reading to the PCM.
+That will make it think it needs to send less fuel than it actually does.
+This quickly leads to fuel starvation right after the engine is started.

 If for any reason, the air volume entering the engine is either altered or reduced, the air/fuel ratio won’t be properly maintained and the engine will stutter and could even stall.
-Numerous factors can have a direct impact on the airflow getting into the combustion chambers; some as basic as a clogged air filter to more intricate ones like an improperly calibrated mass air flow sensor.
+Numerous factors can have a direct impact on the air flow getting into the combustion chambers.
+Some issues are as basic as a clogged air filter.
+Others are more intricate ones like an improperly calibrated mass airflow sensor.